Chhau dance: Chhau mask

 Purulia Chhau Dance is listed on UNESCO's world heritage list of dances.
 The main difference between the Purulia Chhau and Mayurbhanj Chhau is in the use of the mask.
 Purulia Chhau uses masks in dance, but Mayurbhanj Chhau does not have masks thereby adding facial expression with body movements and gestures.
 Traditionally, the chhau dance is held during mid-march when one agricultural circle ends and a new circle begins.
 Purulia Chhau dancers wear the earthy and theatrical mask which represent the mythological characters.
 After making the shape of mask with clay, it is coloured and decorated with Shola and other things.

 The Chhau mask of Purulia is registered under Geographical Indications.
 As the basic difference of Purulia Chhau the mask is unique and traditional.

 These chhau masks are made by the artists by the Sutradhar community.
 The making of a mask goes through various stages.
 8-10 layers of soft paper, immersed in diluted glue, are pasted one after another on the mould before the mud mould is dusted with fine ash powder.
 The facial features are made of clay.
 A special layer of mud and cloth is applied and the mask is then sun-dried.
 After this, the mould is polished and the second round of sun drying is done before separating the layers of cloth and paper from the mould.
-After finishing and drilling of holes for the nose and eyes, the mask is colored and decorated.
+After finishing and drilling of holes for the nose and eyes, the mask is coloured and decorated.